Bikatr7/Kai/README.md

 Kai aims to combine a clean, understandable syntax with a solid static type system and a pleasant scripting experience.

-## Current Status (MVP)
+## Current Status (v0.0.2)

 The language currently supports a compact, expression‑only core with full test coverage.

 Features available today:

-- Expressions: integers, booleans, parentheses, unary minus
+- Expressions: integers, booleans, parentheses, unary minus (literals and unary op)
 - Arithmetic: `+`, `-`, `*`, `/` (integer division, division by zero error)
 - Booleans: `and`, `or`, `not`
 - Comparisons: `==`, `<`, `>`
 - Conditionals: `if cond then e1 else e2`
 - Functions: lambdas (`\x -> expr`), application (`f x`), closures
-- Static checking: simple type checker with `TInt`, `TBool`, `TFun`
+- Static typing & inference: `TInt`, `TBool`, `TFun` with unification and occurs check
 - Parser: Megaparsec with precedence/associativity, reserved keywords
 - CLI: parse and evaluate expressions or files
-- Tests: Hspec suite (103 examples) — all passing
+- Tests: Hspec + QuickCheck (210 examples) — all passing

 Limitations (by design at this stage):

 - No top‑level bindings, modules, or imports
 - No strings, lists, records, or user‑defined data types (yet)
-- Type checking is simple; lambdas default an `Int` parameter type (placeholder for real inference)
+- No user annotations yet; inference covers ints, bools, and functions with unification
 - Purely functional core; no side effects or I/O in the language itself

 ## Quickstart